 Like this article?
 Visit Consumerism Commentary and “like” this website on Facebook.

 Updated December 20, 2011 and originally published December 19, 2011.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.